-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Sinemet CR or its generic form Levodopa or Carbidopa to treat Parkinson’s disease.
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Sinemet CR or its generic form, Levodopa/Carbidopa, to treat Parkinson’s disease.

 Questions that will be directly addressed will include: